Spouse visa, Section 30 Residence Act

 Step 4: Entry into Germany

-Once the visa has been issued, you can enter Germany.
-You can find further details on the necessary steps in our Visa Application Guide.
+Once your visa is granted, you can enter Germany.
+Further details on the necessary steps can be found in our Visa Application Guide.

 3. FAQ on spouse reunification